Click a flag for an approximate translation.

 A current example of reformulation of the mainstream objective, is the effort by Indonesia, supported by Norway, to reduce greenhouse gases from deforestation.
 It is clear that many of the barriers to achieving this outcome are corruption-related ones, but it would seem to be more prospective to retain the objective of a quantified reduction in greenhouse gases, rather than to set an objective of reduced corruption.
 Indonesia has in the time of the partnership introduced three types of moratoria – against logging, against peat exploitation and against the expansion of palm oil concessions – whilst at the same time having various initiatives that strengthen police action against illegal loggers (Norad 2020).
 The case study can be found here (as a stand alone document) or here on the NORAD website, bundled with the other Case Studies.

-A good and recent example of high level vision and strategy objectives comes from the UK government’s national anti-corruption strategy 2017-2022.
+A good example of high level vision and strategy objectives comes from the UK government’s national anti-corruption strategy 2017-2022.
 They see the Anti-Corruption strategy as critical to help ensure national security against insiders, to help build the prosperity of the UK, through building up the UK’s reputation as a partner for overseas trade, and to strengthen the confidence of British citizens in UK institutions.
 As you see in this UK example, they then have six priorities, ranging from the key corruption threat (from insiders) to the importance of cooperation with other countries.

 However, your objectives don’t have to be ‘grand’ ones like these.
 You could alternatively have smaller, less tangible objectives.
 One such would be to ‘Build confidence across the organisation that it is possible to make progress against corruption’.
 A similar one would be to build a culture where people feel free and empowered to try out many different ways of tackling corruption: you could call this ‘improvisation as strategy’.

 Contribute your experience.
 Connect with us on Twitter